francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. Modify myFirstFunction() in order that changes the font colour to red and the font to bold.
+5. Modify myFirstFunction() in order to change the font colour to red and the font to bold on button click.
-2. Repeat the previous exercise using the onmousemove and ondblclick events to invoke myFirstFunction().
+6. Repeat the previous exercise using 'onmousemove' and 'ondblclick' events to invoke the function myFirstFunction().
-3. Change the name of the function.
+7. Change the name of the function to 'otherFunction()'.

 ### Resources
 Functions: <https://francescmarti00.github.io/dmu-multimedia/lab-reader.html?Functions-talk.md>